kumar-github/tutorial-resources/externalized-configuration-README.md

 ![app details endpoint](https://github.com/user-attachments/assets/9861c308-1bcb-4c8c-8e16-336496a2f4b1)

+> [!NOTE]
-Now the application uses the external `application.properties` file and starts on port 8082.
-The values for other properties also picked up from the same `application.properties` file (external to the jar).
+> Now the application uses the external `application.properties` file and starts on port 8082.
+The values for other
+> properties also picked up from the same `application.properties` file (external to the jar).

 > [!TIP]
 > Make sure to run the application from the folder where the external `application.properties` file is placed.
 In
 > our example the `application.properties` file is placed in the project root folder and the command to start the
 > application is executed from the same folder.

 > [!WARNING]
+> We copied the same `application.properties` file inside the target folder.
+In this case, the commands should be
+> executed from within the target folder, otherwise the `application.properties` file will NOT be picked up.
+>
 > Check the below screenshot.
->
-> We copied the same `application.properties` file inside the target folder.
-In this case, if the commands are not
-> executed from the target folder, the `application.properties` file will NOT be picked up.

 ![application properties file inside target folder](https://github.com/user-attachments/assets/80066648-676d-4b56-b341-7464eba48c99)